keidyz/easy-taiko-no-tatsujin-drum-mod/README.md

 I decided to open up my drum and see how I'd go about doing things.

 ### Note
-The drum used in this mod guide is the original Hori Taiko no Tatsujin switch drum but as long as the mechanism is the same- other drums should be moddable the same way.
+The drum used in this mod guide is the official Hori Taiko no Tatsujin switch drum but as long as the mechanism is the same- other drums should be moddable the same way.

 I wasn't planning on documenting this until I joked to a friend that I'd do.
 The pictures here were all taken post mod implementation.